majick/entry/README.md

 ### Media Storage

-Entry allows users to store media (photos) on your server for use within their pastes.
+Bundles allows users to store media (photos) on your server for use within their pastes.
 Media is ordered by the owner (associated paste) that uploaded it.
 It is accessible from `/paste/files/{owner}/{file}`.
 On the server, media is stored in `data/media/{owner}/{file}`.
 Media can only be uploaded by users associated with a paste.

 Media can be enabled through the config key.